Skip to Content

 Once we understand your current position and objectives, we outline planning recommendations.
 These might involve adjusting voting rights, clarifying management authority, updating buy-sell provisions, or aligning trust terms with the realities of your business.
 Throughout this process, we work to keep explanations clear and concrete so that you and your family or partners can make informed choices.

 Implementation is followed by ongoing support.
 Our Client Maintenance Program offers a practical way to keep your plan in line with changes in law, tax rules, or your business structure.
 For many clients, this means periodic updates as children join or leave the business, as entities are added or consolidated, or as market conditions shift in Rapid City and other communities.
-Our aim is to give you a planning framework that is strong yet flexible enough to adapt over time.
+We aim to give you a planning framework that is strong yet flexible enough to adapt over time.

 What To Do If You Have Concerns